-Local Community Resources for Drug Addiction and Abuse Near Orange County
+Local Community Resources for Drug Addiction Near Orange County

 Orange County is known for a lot of things—beautiful beaches, top-notch universities, and thriving businesses.
 For small children, Orange County is the place Mickey Mouse calls home.
 Disneyland is located right in the center of the county, and each year, millions of people flock to the rides, the costumes, and the fun that is Disney.